How to Open a Thai Bank Account as a Foreigner

 You shouldn’t ever have problems finding an SCB location, even far outside of major cities in Thailand.

-While we generally prefer Bangkok Bank because of their international presence, SCB does enjoy lots of the same advantages.
-Lines are shorter compared with other top Thai banks and customer service standards are above average.
+While we generally prefer Bangkok Bank because of their vast international presence, SCB enjoy most of the same advantages.
+Lines are shorter when compared to other top Thai banks and customer service standards are above average.

 Kasikornbank (KBank) and More